Kuchh Is Tara: Plot

 Soon, it is revealed that Kanya suffers from multiple personality disorder.
-Her alter ego is called Natasha, a die-hard feminist who strives for justice for oppressed and abused women.
+Her alter ego is called Natasha, a die-hard feminist who strives for justice for the oppressed and abused women.
 Whenever Kanya sees flames or fire anywhere, she turns into Natasha.
 Ranbir is determined to find out who she really is, so he writes Natasha a letter claiming that a man named Ranbir Nanda is mistreating his wife.
 This way, he believes she would pursue him and he'd be able to see her face.
 Sure enough, Natasha makes him her next target.

 Meanwhile, Ranbir and Kanya slowly begin to fall in love.
 They finally proclaim their love for each other.
 One night, Ranbir finally discovers that Kanya is Natasha.
 However, he assures Kanya's worried parents that he wants to spend the rest of his life with her no matter what.
 Ranbir and Kanya have a lavish wedding and renew their vows.
 Ranbir invites a London-based psychiatrist named Akshay to treat Kanya.
 However, Akshay has other plans and wants Ranbir and Kanya to split up.
 Akshay hints that Natasha isn't Kanya's alter ego—but the other way around.
 Kanya was adopted by her parents; before that, she supposedly lived in London as Natasha and was in a relationship with him.

 Akshay elopes with Natasha, leaving Ranbir devastated.
 Just as everyone is lamenting losing Kanya, she shows up in front of them.
 Shanta Tai smugly explains that she went to London and met one of Akshay's colleagues, who told her everything about Akshay's past with Natasha.
 Shanta Tai managed to stop Akshay and Natasha on their way to the airport by attacking Akshay and bringing Kanya back.
 A psychiatrist states that Kanya's condition is treatable but will take time.
 The show ends with Ranbir and Kanya's reunion.